rohithegde/rohithegde.github.com/_posts/2021-03-19-azure-infrastructure-as-code.md

 All these tools are treated as first class citizens by Microsoft.
 Microsoft either contributes to or leads the development of these tools.

+Another tool [Pulumi](https://github.com/pulumi/pulumi){:target="_blank" rel="nofollow"} looks to be an interesting option as it has support for coding in Javascript, Typescript, Python, Go and .NET (C#/F#/VB.NET) but not covering it here as I am not sure of its popularity.

 ## Consideration Factors to chose a good IaC option for Azure

 ### Cloud strategy